Nespresso machines can feel pretty complicated to handle when you first purchase one.

 This is mostly unavoidable, especially if you use water from your sink.

-You can limit the buildup by only using filtered water through your machine, but it will still need to be descaled occasionally since all water contains these minerals.
+You can limit the buildup by using filtered water through your machine, but it will still need to be descaled occasionally, as all water contains these minerals.

 Nespresso descaling solution packet.